-Wells that may be vulnerable to contamination by outside sources including surface waters or by other surface chemical or biological influences or effects
+Wells that may be vulnerable to contamination by outside sources including surface waters or by other surface chemical or biological influences or effects and/or do not conform to the standards in Table 2C.
+For best practices in managing private wells, see section 6.3.

 Untreated surface water